PSBP-Library/psbp005/README.md

 ## Conclusion

-We have defined all `trait Program` members.
+We have defined all `trait Program` members in terms of `trait Computation` members, function level `trait Product` members and function level `trait Sum` members.